 A bulging disc, also known as a disc protrusion, occurs when the intervertebral disc, which is made of spongy tissue that sits between vertebrae, pushes against a spinal nerve.
 Depending on the type of pressure created by the bulging disc, this condition can cause a range of pain and issues in the back, legs, or arms.
-At DFW Spine Institute, non-surgical and minimally invasive surgical options are available to treat bulging discs.
+At DFW Laser Spine Institute, non-surgical and minimally invasive surgical options are available to treat bulging discs.
 Learn more about Bulging Discs.

 Back pain may be caused by many different types of injuries or conditions.
 Most people experience temporary back pain at some point in their lives.
 However, when back pain is frequent, recurring, or chronic, it can limit range of motion and negatively affect quality of life.
 Our doctors are experienced in diagnosing and treating chronic back pain.
 Learn more about the symptoms and causes of back pain.